The Interoperable Master Format

 IMF is a form of component based media, allowing content producers and distributors to manage multiple versions of their content highly efficiently while retaining the quality of the master asset.
 For example, in an IMF workflow, you store and manage only the elements of video and audio that are unique between versions, reusing that which is shared rather than duplicating content.
 This creates dramatic savings in storage and file transfer.
 Meanwhile, the unique identification of every media item and composition means that the genealogy of content is clear, simplifying content tracking, rights management, and QC.

-Browse the other tabs to find out what the DPP IMF Project Group has done to date to support implementers who acquire, master and distribute content in long and short form using our IMF technical specifications.
+Browse the other tabs to find out what the DPP and its members have done to date to support implementers who acquire, master and distribute content in long and short form using IMF.

 What do all the documents mean?